basho/riak_kv/docs/query_sub_system.md

 ![Query Sub System](https://raw.githubusercontent.com/basho/riak_kv/feature_gg_documents_and_architecture/docs/query_sub_system.png)

-The actual client connection process depends on whether or not it protobuffs or http is being used to connect.
+The actual client connection process depends on whether or not protobuffs or http is being used to connect.

 ---